-HTC unveils plethora of Android devices, including Desire S, Incredible S, and FlyerAlex Wagner - Deputy Managing Editor, News Desk
+HTC unveils plethora of Android devices, including Desire S, Incredible S, and FlyerAlex Wagner - Editorial Director of News and Content

 HTC had their big press event at MWC today, and they certainly brought plenty of products to please Android fans worldwide.
 Not only did HTC officially unveil the two handsets with dedicated Facebook buttons that we saw yesterday, we also got to finally see the company's entry into the tablet market as well as a trio of good ol' fashioned Android smartphones.
 There's a lot of information to digest here, so let's break it down bullet-point style:

 - HTC Salsa: 3.4-inch 480x320 display, 600MHz Qualcomm MSM7227 CPU, 512MB ROM, 512MB RAM, 5 megapixel camera with LED flash, VGA front-facing camera, Android 2.4, and a dedicated Facebook button to allow quick status updates, photo uploading, etc. Hitting Europe/Asia in Q2, coming to AT&T "later this year."

 - HTC ChaCha: 2.6-inch 480x320 display, 600MHz Qualcomm MSM7227 processor, 512MB ROM, 512MB RAM, 5MP camera with LED flash, VGA FFC, Android 2.4, and the same dedicated Facebook button as the Salsa.
 Also hitting Europe/Asia in Q2 and coming to AT&T "later this year."